BernardoGiordano/Checkpoint/README.md

 Checkpoint is created with the ideas of simplicity and efficiency.
 The UI has been designed to condense as many options as possible, while keeping it simple to work with.

-Moreover, Checkpoint is extremely lightweight and it's built using very few (and up-to-date) libraries.
+Moreover, Checkpoint is extremely lightweight and is built using very few (and up-to-date) libraries.
 It contains minimal assets, while being packaged with a nice graphic user interface.

 Checkpoint supports DS cartridges, normal titles, and demos.
 It also automatically checks and filters homebrew titles which may not have a save archive to backup or restore, which is done without an external title list and filters.
 For this reason, Checkpoint doesn't need constant user maintenance to retain full functionality.